delabassee/java-lab/lab3-helidon.md

 ```

 See [here](https://helidon.io/docs/v2/#/se/webserver/01_introduction) for more details but at a very high level, to create REST end-points using Helidon:
-* a web server is configured and instantiated,
+* a webserver is configured and instantiated,
-* using this web server, route(s) can be defined,
+* using this webserver, route(s) can be defined,
 * each route should have at least one handler that will process the request(s).

-You now know some basic concepts of Helidon.
-You can move to the next lab to discover some new Java SE features.

 ## Helidon CLI devloop